 A Review Process in Place

 In order for marketing copy to seem professional and high-quality, it has to be flawless.
 Typos may be ok in text messages, but professional publications are not afforded the same level of forgiveness.
 You should not expect your author to be able to catch all of their own errors.
 Too many times, writers read back what they meant to write rather than what they actually did write.
 In order to ensure that your marketing content is error-free, you need a review process in place.
 At least one other person should be reading every piece of marketing copy for grammar, spelling, and thematic integrity.
 Do not rely on software or technology.
-Choose someone else on your team (ideally, several people), to read every piece of written content before it goes to publish.
+Choose someone else on your team (ideally, several people), to read every piece of written content before it gets published.

 Providing education for education’s sake may be noble, but it will not help you to convert any new customers.
 If your goal is to convert new customers, you need a call-to-action at the end of every content piece.
 First, figure out what you want your audience to do.
 Do you want them to make a purchase?
 Call you?
 Fill out a form on your website?
-Once you know what you want them to do, tell them why taking that action is in their best interests.
+Once you know what you want them to do, tell them why taking that action is in their best interest.
 For example: “Call today to find out more about how our company can help you to succeed.”

 Some Go-To Formats